toitware/demos/api/java/README.md

-# Toitware API java example
+# Toit API Java example

 Will list all devices in the user's organization.